Special Programmes

 Student Leadership Programme

-The Bailey Road School Leadership programme has undergone changes this year.
+The Bailey Road School Leadership programme has a number of leadership opportunties for Year 6 - Year 8.
 We have student Whānau Leaders that lead our four Whānau groups - Kiwi, Kea, Tui and Weka.
 Rimu students have various other leadership opportunities - Student Council, Yearbook Committee, Graduation Committee, Leaders of Language Weeks, Peer Mediators, Road Patrols and PALs (Physical Activity Leaders), Enviro Leaders and Kaitiaki of our beloved Whare Ahuru Mowai (library).

 Mathex - Auckland Mathematical Association